giannivh/SigJar/README.md

 ## How to install?

-SigJar is not yet available in the Google Chrome Web Store, so you'll have to download the project and install it manually:
+SigJar is not yet available in the Google Chrome Web Store, because it's still work in progress.
+Eventually it will be available from the Google Chrome Web Store.

+For now, you'll have to download the project and install it manually:

 * Visit `chrome://extensions` in your browser (or open up the Chrome menu by clicking the icon to the far right of the Omnibox:  The menu's icon is three horizontal bars. and select Extensions under the Tools menu to get to the same place).
 * Ensure that the Developer mode checkbox in the top right-hand corner is checked.